Unravelling the ocean’s secrets

 Isotope studies are one of the tools that scientists can use to answer some of these questions and are a large part of Altieri’s work which has already sharpened the focus of our understanding.
 In this case, ratios of nitrogen-15 to nitrogen-14, and oxygen-18 to oxygen-16 can tell us something about the possible source of the nitrogen-bearing compounds.

-Parallel studies using nitrogen isotopes, taken from atmospheric samples in the Bermuda area and analysed by Altieri and colleagues from Princeton University, the Bermuda Institute of Ocean Sciences and others, have shown that the amount of natural nitrogen deposits into the ocean are much greater than previously thought.
+Parallel studies using nitrogen isotopes, taken from atmospheric samples in the Bermuda area and analysed by Altieri and colleagues from Princeton University, the Bermuda Institute of Ocean Sciences and others, have shown that the amount of natural nitrogen deposits into the ocean is much greater than previously thought.

 Until now, it was believed that 80 percent of the total nitrogen making its way into the ocean was from human-linked sources.
 Now, this research shows that it’s only 27 percent.